 Eldridge closed the event by encouraging students to continue raising the issue through advancing to leadership positions and prioritizing democracy reform.

-“I do really think it’s important for law students or young lawyers to get involved in your community and raise these issues about all the systemic barriers to improving our democracy and proving common sense policy.”
+“I do really think it’s important for law students or young lawyers to get involved in your community and raise these issues about all the systemic barriers to improving our democracy and providing common sense policy.”

 Photo: State Senator Jamie Eldridge ’00 was among the panel of four speakers at GGP’s inaugural event.